 According to the Drug Abuse Warning Network, drug-related emergency room visits in different areas of the United States each year include some of the following statistics:

-- Nearly 4.6 million emergency department (ED) visits are related drugs each year
+- Roughly 2.5 million emergency department visits were related drugs in 2011

-- Of the emergency department visits that were due to illicit drug abuse, 14 percent of those involved the illicit substance combined with alcohol
+- Of the emergency department visits that were due to illicit drug abuse, 25% involved an illicit substance combined with alcohol

 Cost of Addiction

-The cost of maintaining an addiction can far outweigh the cost of treatment.
-It is common for a person with a substance abuse disorder to spend thousands each year to maintain their addiction.
-The financial toll of this addiction goes beyond the person using and affects their friends, family, work, and society.
+The cost of addiction can far outweigh the cost of treatment.
+It is common for a person with a substance use disorder to spend thousands of dollars each year on drugs.
+The financial toll of this addiction goes beyond the person using and affects their friends, family, work and society.
 The average yearly costs of an addiction to specific drugs are as follows:

 - Alcohol: $5,000 yearly